 After the assessment

-After we’ve assessed their situation, we’ll contact customers to advise them of the outcome of their medical review.
-If they’re not eligible for DSP at that time, we’ll discuss other income support options that may be more suitable for their current circumstances.
+After we’ve assessed their situation, we contact customers to advise them of the outcome of their medical review.
+If they’re not eligible for DSP at that time, we’ll discuss other income support options.
+This ensures they get the right payment for their situation.